 The beginning of the new year 2018 has been delightful for Sandipan Mitra and Uttam Kumar, the CEO and founders of HungerBox.
-This GrowthStory promoted HungerBox is a B2B food-tech startup that won $2.5 million in a pre-series, a funding round by Lionrock Capital and Kris Gopalakrishnan, the co-founder of Infosys.
-GrowthStory is venture building platforms led by K Ganesh and Meena Ganesh, the serial entrepreneurs.
+This GrowthStory promoted HungerBox is a B2B food-tech startup that won $2.5 million in a pre-series, funding round by Lionrock Capital and Kris Gopalakrishnan, the co-founder of Infosys.
+GrowthStory is venture-building platform led by K Ganesh and Meena Ganesh, the serial entrepreneurs.

 HungerBox: A Little Background

 HungerBox was founded two years ago in Bengaluru and in last fifteen months, it has seen tremendous growth.
 Today, it operates in Bangalore, Pune, Mumbai, Jaipur, Chennai, Delhi NCR, and Hyderabad.
 The food-tech startup operates over 100 digital cafeterias and has over 75 corporate clients.
 Their clientele consists of very renowned names like Qualcomm, Accenture, Capgemini, Microsoft, FirstSource, Genpact, ABB, Amazon, McKinsey, to name some.
 They are receiving over 120,000 orders every day and growing.

 HungerBox uses IoT to connect vendors to corporate clients seamlessly.
 It offers four different categories of solutions together in a single offering as the digital cafeteria management platform.
 They have a customized mobile app that offers over 50 payment methods.
 Based on the reimbursements offered by the companies, their employees can access and avail of the services online.
 They can view every enlisted vendor, their menus and can place the order through the app.
 With a team of 200-members and they can track the entire process.
 The app also makes personalized recommendations using AI and also comes with a health mode for health-conscious employees.

 The Huge Space